-The goal of programming is to define a set of quantitative targets to accurately define the desired performance so that any decisions made in the design or retrofit process may be tracked and scrutinised.
-Therefore, the following methodology is incorporated while programming:
+The goal of programming is to define a set of quantitative targets to accurately define the desired performance so that any decisions made in the design or retrofit process, so the following methodology is incorporated while programming:

 - 1. Decide on a set of applicable objectives for the building in consultation with the architect and the engineer; - 2.
-Program (break down) the objectives to a hierarchy that is self explanatory and easily navigable (note: a performance objective is not
+Program (break down) the objectives to a hierarchy that is self explanatory and easily navigable (note: a performance objective is not necessarily a sum of its constituent performance objectives or performance metrics);

-- necessarily a sum of its constituent performance objectives or performance metrics); - 3.
-Associate a performance metric to explicitly represent each base performance objective using quantitative data.
+3. Associate a performance metric to explicitly represent each base performance objective using quantitative data.